pvlib/pvlib-python/docs/sphinx/source/user_guide/nomenclature.rst

         Photocurrent

     poa_diffuse
-        Total diffuse irradiation in plane.
-Sum of ground and sky diffuse.
+        Total diffuse irradiance in plane [Wm⁻²].
+Sum of ground and sky diffuse components of global irradiance.

     poa_direct
-        Direct/beam irradiation in plane
+        Direct/beam irradiance in plane [Wm⁻²].

     poa_global
-        Global irradiation in plane. sum of diffuse and beam projection.
+        Global irradiance in plane. sum of diffuse and beam projection [Wm⁻²].

     poa_ground_diffuse
-        In plane ground reflected irradiation
+        In plane ground reflected irradiance [Wm⁻²].

     poa_sky_diffuse
-        Diffuse irradiation in plane from scattered light in the atmosphere (without ground reflected irradiation)
+        Diffuse irradiance in plane from scattered light in the atmosphere (without ground reflected irradiance) [Wm⁻²].

     precipitable_water
         Total precipitable water contained in a column of unit cross section